The House Sitters Guide To Handover Days (+ Bonus House Sitting Checklist)

 Arriving day/s ahead is not uncommon, depending on the location and duration of the sit some homeowners want you to arrive a couple of days ahead so you can ease your way into the sit and get familiar with your new house, pets and surroundings.
 This is most common for sits that are a couple of months or in hard-to-reach locations.

-It good peace of mind for the homeowner to spend a couple of days with you to get to know you and make sure that you have everything under control before they leave.
+It is good peace of mind for the homeowner to spend a couple of days with you to get to know you and ensure you have everything under control before they leave.
 It is also the perfect opportunity to go over every aspect of the house sit and make anything clear that might not be so clear to you.

 House Sitting Handover – Moving Out

-If it wasn’t obvious by now moving out handover is when you move out and hand the house back to the homeowner.
-It is important that you ensure you hand the home back over in top-notch condition – maybe even better than when you moved in if you really want that 5-star review!
+If it wasn’t obvious by now, moving out handover is when you move out and hand the house back to the homeowner.
+It is important that you hand the home back over in top-notch condition—maybe even better than when you moved in if you really want that 5-star review!

 Handover Before The Homeowner Gets Home